zloirock/core-js/docs/en/guide/README.md

 ## CommonJS API

-You can import only-required-for-you polyfills, like in examples at the top of `README.md`.
+You can import only-required-for-you polyfills, like in examples at the landing page.
 Available CommonJS entry points for all polyfilled methods / constructors and namespaces.
 Just some examples:

 ```js
 // polyfill all Core-JS features, including early-stage proposals: